-The following table presents fees billed for professional audit services and other services rendered to Autodesk by Ernst & Young LLP and its affiliates for the fiscal years ended January 31, 2019 and 2018.
+The following table presents fees billed for professional audit services and other services rendered to Autodesk by Ernst & Young LLP and its affiliates for the fiscal years ended January 31, 2020 and 2019.

-Fiscal 2019 Fiscal 2018
+Fiscal 2020 (in mil Fisca al 2019

-(in mi llions)
+llions)

-Audit Fees (1) \$ 5.3 \$ 5.0
+Audit Fees (1) \$ 5.8 \$ 5.3

-Audit-Related Fees (2) 0.3 0.4
+Audit-Related Fees (2) 0.1 0.3

-Tax Fees (3) 0.1 0.4
+Tax Fees (3) 0.2 0.1

-All Other Fees
+All Other Fees (4) 0.1

-Total \$ 5.7 \$ 5.8
+Total \$ 6.2 \$ 5.7

 - (1) Audit Fees consisted of fees billed for professional services rendered for the integrated audit of Autodesk's annual financial statements and management's report on internal controls included in Autodesk's Annual Reports on Form 10-K, for the review of the financial statements included in Autodesk's Quarterly Reports on Form 10-Q, and for other services, including statutory audits and services rendered in connection with Securities and Exchange Commission ("SEC") filings. - (2) Audit-Related Fees consisted of fees for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements.
-This category includes fees arising from accounting-related consulting services. - (3) Tax Fees consisted of fees billed for tax compliance, consultation and planning services.
+This category includes fees arising from accounting-related consulting services. - (3) Tax Fees consisted of fees billed for tax compliance, consultation and planning services. - (4) Other fees consisted of fees for license compliance consultation services.